vibingai888/routeassistant/README.md

 # Route Assistant Backend

-A Node.js backend service that integrates with the Google Maps API to provide routing between locations.
-This service offers comprehensive route planning with support for waypoints, multiple transportation modes, and detailed turn-by-turn directions.
+A Node.js backend service that integrates with the Google Maps Platform to provide routing between locations.
+This service uses the modern Google Routes API for comprehensive route planning with support for waypoints, multiple transportation modes, and detailed turn-by-turn directions.

 ## Features